Foodborne Illness: Toxoplasmosis

 In an otherwise healthy person who is not pregnant, treatment is not needed.
 Symptoms will usually go away within a few weeks.

-For pregnant women or people who have weakened immune systems, medicines are available to treat toxoplasmosis.
-For more information, see the topic Toxoplasmosis During Pregnancy.
+For people who are pregnant or have weakened immune systems, medicines are available to treat toxoplasmosis.

 Because toxoplasmosis usually has no symptoms or only mild symptoms, most people don't need to worry about getting it.
 But if you have a weakened immune system or are pregnant, you should take steps to prevent toxoplasmosis.